szoftveres/RF_Microwave/Amplifier/cascode/README.md

 ## Antenna amplifier for 915MHz

+The intent here was to come up with a discrete low-noie antenna amplifier with robust characteristics, while developing further practical RF/ microwave skills using discrete devices.

 Initial design, built around discrete BFR92 transistors, with input T-match (tuned for best NF):

 ![cascode_schem](cascode_schem.png)